Soluto/kamus/example/README.md

 # Kamus Example
 A small example app, showing the power of Kamus.
 Before running this demo, make sure Kamus is up and running under the namespace default, and the CLI is installed.
+The example show 2 deployments of the same application:
+* Using regular secrets (`deployment-secret`)
+* Using Kamus init container (`deployment-kamus`)

+We included both options to make it easier to understand how Kamus make it easier to consume secrets.

 ## Running the demo
 Before running the demo, make sure to install Kamus on the cluster under the namespace default.